FiveAngstromLLP/dncs/README.md

 dncs -c
 ```

-This creates `dncs.json` with parameters for conformational sampling:
+This creates `dncs.json` with parameters for enhanced conformational sampling:
 ```json
 {
   "Generate": {